nchursin/nvim-config/README.md

 ## TODO

 - [ ] How to configure NcVim
+- [ ] Session picker as telescope picker, not ui-select
 - [ ] Ability to provide which-key description for custom key maps
 - [ ] lazy loading
 - [ ] Mason Astro-like GUI